amisha1816/Semester-Capstone-Project/README.md

  - ability to use gardening hoe 🦋 AS
  - photo edit character using hoe sprite animations 🦋 AS
  - connect gardening hoe use certain key input AND only when we in "farmable area 🦋 AS
-- Farmers market:❗❗ AM (PLAN)
+- Farmers market:🌷 AM (PLAN)
-      - Code feature where character can go and sell off their farming goods ❗❗
+      - Code feature where character can go and sell off their farming goods
       - This is so they can make money
-      - Code feature where they can purchase goods ❗❗
+      - Code feature where they can purchase goods 🌷
         - Seeds, crops, flowers

 _Week 7 (June 4 - 10) _→ Farmers market + extra features